As part of any recruitment process, the Stephen Perse Foundation (the “Foundation”) collects and processes personal data relating to job applicants.

 - your comments relating to your suitability for the role and your personal interests.

-We also ask you to provide the contact details of two referees whom we will contact after interview to obtain references for you.
+We also ask you to provide the contact details of two referees whom we will contact to obtain references for you.
 We assume that you have obtained their consent to give their details to us.
+For some roles we may contact the referees only for the successful candidate after interview, but for all teaching roles and many support roles, we will contact the referees for all shortlisted candidates before the interviews take place, in accordance with the guidelines on Safer Recruitment.

 Information which is mandatory for you to provide is marked with an *.
 If you choose not to provide this information, you will not be able to submit the application form or be considered for the role.